Silviameteoro/GCAM-LAC_Modeling/Model Inputs/configuration_files/README.md

 1 - config-Ref_Imp.xml: For simulations of the Baseline: No-Climate impacts and Baseline: Combined impacts scenarios.

+2 - config-Ref_Imp_hydro.xml: For simulations of the Baseline: Hydropower scenario.

-2 - config-NoCCS_NoNewNuc.xml: For simulations of the NoCCS & NoNewNuc: No-Climate impacts and NoCCS & NoNewNuc: Combined impacts scenarios.
+3 - config-NoCCS_NoNewNuc.xml: For simulations of the NoCCS & NoNewNuc: No-Climate impacts and NoCCS & NoNewNuc: Combined impacts scenarios.

+4 - config-NoCCS_NoNewNuc_hydro.xml: For simulations of the NoCCS & NoNewNuc: Hydropower scenario.

-3 - config-FullTech.xml: For simulations of the FullTech: No-Climate impacts and FullTech: Combined impacts scenarios.
+5 - config-FullTech.xml: For simulations of the FullTech: No-Climate impacts and FullTech: Combined impacts scenarios.

+6 - config-FullTech_hydro.xml: For simulations of the FullTech: Hydropower scenario.

 These files call all other files needed for each scenario simulation.